Mwarssame/Mohamed-Warssame/README.md

 🧩 Vulnerability

 A weakness that allows a threat to succeed.
-Examples: unpatched systems, weak passwords, and poor security practices such as
+Examples: unpatched systems, weak passwords, lack of MFA and poor security practices such as
 -  Heavy-theory  environments – lots of documentation, but no real protection
 - Security theater – compliance over actual security
-- Politics over protection – decisions made to avoid blame or look good, not to reduce risk
+- Politics over protection – decisions made to avoid blame or look good on paper, not to reduce risk
 - Resistance to change – delay to upgrade, patch, or modernise systems and wait weeks for approval
-- Lack of leadership support – security seen as a cost, not a strategic priority
+- Lack of leadership support – security seen as a cost, not a strategic priority 💰 Risk
+- The potential loss (financial or otherwise) if a threat exploits a vulnerability and impacts an asset.

 💰 Risk Formula

 Risk = Threat × Vulnerability × Impact

-High risk = real threat + weak defenses + valuable asset

-Reducing any one factor lowers overall risk.
+High risk = real threat + weak defenses + valuable asset Reducing any one factor lowers overall risk.

+So If there is  no threat, no vulnerability, or no impact, the risk is low or zero.
+If all three are high, the risk is critical.

 Infrastructure as Code (IaC) with Terraform, and CI/CD pipelines automation.
 Automate Configuration Deployment with Ansible.